Advocating for Women

 Rationale

-The Women’s Rights Party contested the 2023 General Election with a List of 12 exceptional women from all over the country.
-We are a registered democratic political party that is advocating strongly for the interests of women and children.
+In the same year, the Women’s Rights Party contested the General Election with a List of 12 exceptional women from all over the country.
+As a registered democratic political party that is advocating strongly for the interests of women and children, we are an organised force for change.